 Furthermore, at best (see below) they are an estimate based on last year’s information.
 You are also only providing a fragment of the information for the estimate compared to what you would on the actual financial aid application.
 Use the results with caution.

-Colleges accepting federal funding are required to post Net Price Calculators
+2-Colleges accepting federal funding are required to post Net Price Calculators

 This doesn’t mean that they have to make them easy to find.
 In most cases, you’ll find the NPC somewhere with the financial information-which also isn’t always easy to find.
 Usually, the financial aid information can be easily accessed from the admissions section of a college’s website.
-Sometimes, you’ll find the NPC listed up required information.
+Sometimes, you’ll find the NPC listed under required information.
 Before spending too much time searching through the college website, just do a regular websites search of the college name followed by “net price calculator.”
 And then wonder why they made it so difficult to find.

-Net Price and Total Net Cost are not the same thing
+3-Net Price and Total Net Cost are not the same thing

 While the federal government mandates that colleges are required to provide Net Price Calculators, it didn’t specify the format for the results.
 So some colleges provide additional “helpful” information as part of the NPC results such at Total Net Cost.
-Net price is defined by the government as the cost after deducting gift aid.
+The Net Price is defined by the government as the cost after deducting gift aid.
 Some colleges will list Total Net Cost which will be even lower because they deduct student loans from the price as well.

 Usually, they’ll only deduct the maximum allowed under the federal Direct Student loan programs.
 Some, however, will essentially zero out the costs by including PLUS loans with can cover the entire cost of attendance.
 Colleges that do this often have a habit of listing loans under the more innocuous term of “self-help aid.”
 And guess which number is more prominent in these cases, net price or total net cost?
 Pay attention to the numbers.

-Colleges aren’t required to update Net Price Calculators
+4-Colleges aren’t required to update Net Price Calculators